mfpaccessibilite/MFP_AccessPlayer/README.md

 * Support Vimeo hosted video (a bug in Vimeo API avoid the playback speed with Vimeo)
 * Skins supports to customize the player layout (the player come with 3 differents skins, blue, red and green, feel free to make your own and to contribute it)
 * Multilinguale (we provide translation in French and English, please contribute to add new translation)
-* We provide right now plugins of the player, one for WordPress the other one for ResourceSpace.
-Today they use old version of the plugin (V 1.0.2).
-They will be updated soon.

 ## Browser compatibility